digiti/styleguides/sharepoint.md

 Update the existing "Archive" view (or create one if not available by default) & group the elements per year.
 In order to do so you first need to create a calculated field with the follwing formula ```=TEXT(YEAR(Published),"000")```.
 If the archive page will not contain much items over time or there is no date field defined, then you can leave the year field out of consideration.

 ### Files
-When setting up a new portal use the following guides: Seperate words in a filename with dash. end the filename with versioning so when a second or third version of the portal will be made it's more clear wich version is the last. cfr: portal-1.0.js
+When setting up a new portal use the following guides: Seperate words in a filename with dash.
+End the filename with versioning so when a second or third version of the portal will be made it's more clear wich version is the last. filenames are written in lower-case. cfr: portal-1.0.js

 ### Cross Browser
 Always make sure your project looks fine using the following browsers: